-- Authentication-Results: This field MUST be formatted as defined in [AUTH-RESULTS], except that it MUST include explicit results for both DKIM and SPF even if those tests were not actually performed.
-This field MUST appear at least once, and it is RECOMMENDED that the corresponding header fields be copied directly from the message about which a report is being generated. - Original-Envelope-Id: As specified in [ARF].
-This field MUST appear exactly once. - Original-Mail-From: As specified in [ARF].
-This field MUST appear exactly once. - Arrival-Date: As specified in [ARF].
-This field MUST appear exactly once. - Source-IP: As specified in [ARF].
+Authentication-Results: This field MUST be formatted as defined in [AUTH-RESULTS], except that it MUST include explicit results for both DKIM and SPF.
+This field MUST appear at least once, and it is RECOMMENDED that the corresponding header fields be copied directly from the message about which a report is being generated.
+Original-Envelope-Id: As specified in [ARF].
 This field MUST appear exactly once.
-If this information is either not available at the time the report is generated, or the generating ADMD's policy requires it be redacted, a value of 0.0.0.0 MUST be used. - Message-ID: As specified in [ARF].
-This field MUST appear exactly once. - Reported-Domain: As specified in [ARF].
-This field MUST appear exactly once. - Delivery-Result: As specified in Section 3.2.1.
-This field MUST appear exactly once. - The third MIME part of the message is either of type "message/rfc822" (as defined in [MIME-TYPES]) or "text/rfc822-headers" (as defined in

-[REPORT]) and contains a copy of the entire header block from the original message.
-This part MUST be included (contrary to [REPORT]).
+Original-Mail-From: As specified in [ARF].
+This field MUST appear exactly once.
+Arrival-Date: As specified in [ARF].
+This field MUST appear exactly once.
+Source-IP: As specified in [ARF].
+This field MUST appear exactly once.
+If this information is either not available at the time the report is generated, or the generating ADMD's policy requires it be redacted, a value of 0.0.0.0 MUST be used.
+Message-ID: As specified in [ARF].
+This field MUST appear exactly once.
+Reported-Domain: As specified in [ARF].
+This field MUST appear exactly once.
+Delivery-Result: As specified in Section 3.2.1.
+This field MUST NOT appear more than once.
+It SHOULD indicate the outcome of the message in some meaningful way, but might be redacted to 'other' for local policy reasons.
+The third MIME part of the message is either of type "message/rfc822" (as defined in [MIME-TYPES]) or "text/rfc822-headers" (as defined in [REPORT]) and contains a copy of the entire header block from the original message.
+This part MUST be included (contrary to discussion of this.

+[REPORT]).
 For privacy reasons, report generators might need to redact portions of a reported message such as the end user whose complaint action resulted in the report.
-See Section 5 for a discussion of this.
+See Section 5 for a